ib-bsb-br/ib-bsb-br.github.io/_posts/2025-04-07-single-usb-for-sbnb-boot-and-persistent-storage.md

 1.  **Booting the Sbnb Linux Operating System:** The drive will be prepared with a standard UEFI-compatible structure, specifically an EFI System Partition (ESP) containing the Sbnb EFI bootloader (`sbnb.efi`) and necessary configuration files.
 This allows the server's firmware to locate and start the Sbnb boot process.
 The `sbnb.efi` file itself is typically a Unified Kernel Image (UKI), bundling the Linux kernel, initramfs, and kernel command line into a single executable file.
 2.  **Providing Simple Persistent Storage:** Utilizing a separate partition on the same physical USB drive, formatted with a standard Linux filesystem (`ext4` is used in this guide).
 This partition is intended to be automatically mounted at the `/mnt/sbnb-data` directory path within the running Sbnb Linux system via a custom boot script (`sbnb-cmds.sh`).
 This provides a space where data (like container volumes, application data, logs, user files) can persist across reboots of the otherwise ephemeral, RAM-based Sbnb OS.

-**Important Note on Sbnb Version:** This guide is based on analysis of the Sbnb GitHub repository content provided previously.
-If you are using a significantly different version of Sbnb Linux, the boot process, script names, expected labels, or available tools might differ.
-Always consult the documentation specific to your Sbnb version if available, and be prepared to adapt these steps.

 **Why `ext4` instead of LVM:** Initial analysis suggested LVM might be suitable, but further review of the default Sbnb Linux build configuration indicates the necessary `lvm2` user-space tools are likely missing from the base runtime environment.
 Without these tools, managing LVM volumes during boot via standard scripts is infeasible unless you create a custom Sbnb build that includes the `lvm2` package.
 This revised guide therefore uses a standard `ext4` filesystem partition, relying only on basic tools expected to be present in Sbnb.

 **Contrasting with Standard Sbnb Workflow:** It's crucial to understand that this guide describes a highly non-standard setup.
 The intended Sbnb workflow prioritizes resilience, performance, and statelessness: